Sulice/Listen/README.md

 - add indexedDB to cache searches, and for playlists
 - add current song index in url
 - replay button at the end of playlist
-- update webpack and simplify it
-- remove webpack dependency if possible ?
-Simplify build process ?
-- reduce requirements :
-    - test php5.6 in a docker container
-    - test an older version of npm in a docker container
-- go to next song in case of : "Media resource Music///METAL/Progressif/Opeth/2003%20-%20Damnation/06%20To%20Rid%20The%20Disease.mp3 could not be decoded."
-- allow usage of yarn